joostiphone/MacOS-USB-Installer/README.md

 -	A Mac (hackintosh already or a genuine Mac) with a USB port
 -	A little bit of time and patience..

-1. Download MacOS (Monterey / Big Sur) in the AppStore on your current Mac:
+1. Download MacOS (Ventura / Monterey / Big Sur) in the AppStore on your current Mac:

 Download it and wait.
 It’s approx. 13 GB so it can take a while: